IngLP/PerplexitySearchMCP/PRD/Perplexity-Search-MCP.md

 - query: trim whitespace; must be non-empty; maximum length 4096 characters (longer inputs rejected).
 - num_results: clamp to [1, 30] (as defined in Scope/FR).
-- search_domain_filter: when provided, must be a non-empty list of ASCII hostnames (a–z, 0–9, dot, hyphen).
-Each item max length 253 characters; drop duplicates; reject invalid items.

 Data handling